SNP urged to prevent sex pest MP Patrick Grady from campaigning in by-election

-The SNP has been urged to prevent an MP who sexually harassed a teenage staff member from campaigning in a key by-election.
+Scottish Labour’s deputy leader Dame Jackie Baillie has written to the SNP asking them to prevent MP Patrick Grady from campaigning in a key by-election.

 Patrick Grady was spotted on the campaign trail in Cambuslang earlier this week ahead of the Rutherglen and Hamilton West by-election, which was called after constituents signed a recall petition to sack the former SNP MP Margaret Ferrier.

+Mr Grady apologised in Parliament after being found to have acted inappropriately towards a party staffer.

+He had the SNP whip restored in December following a six-month suspension.

-Jackie Baillie, Scottish Labour’s deputy leader, has now written to First Minister Humza Yousaf and SNP Westminster leader Stephen Flynn urging them to take action.
+Dame Jackie wrote to Humza Yousaf and SNP Westminster leader Stephen Flynn on the matter.

 “While I understand that you have seen fit to allow such a man as Mr Grady to regain the SNP whip, I am sure that a great many Scots – including his accuser – may find his continual presence in frontline politics a source of distress.